elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > Note that the inode I refer to here is the VFS layer inode (in-memory inode).
 Each file system also includes an inode that lives on disk and provides details about the object specific to the particular file system.
 >
 > VFS inodes are allocated using the slab allocator (from the inode_cache).
 The inode consists of data and operations that describe the inode, its contents, and the variety of operations that are possible on it.
 Figure 4 is a simple illustration of a VFS inode consisting of a number of lists, one of which refers to the dentries that refer to this inode.
 Object-level metadata is included here, consisting of the familiar manipulation times (create time, access time, modify time), as are the owner and permission data (group-id, user-id, and permissions).
 The inode refers to the file operations that are possible on it, most of which map directly to the system-call interfaces (for example, open, read, write, and flush).
 There is also a reference to inode-specific operations (create, lookup, link, mkdir, and so on).
-Finally, there&#8217;s a structure to manage the actual data for the object that is represented by an address space object.
+Finally, there's a structure to manage the actual data for the object that is represented by an address space object.
 An address space object is an object that manages the various pages for the inode within the page cache.
 The address space object is used to manage the pages for a file and also for mapping file sections into individual process address spaces.
 The address space object comes with its own set of operations (writepage, readpage, releasepage, and so on).

 We can use **stat** to figure out the inode information of a file residing on a file system, not the in-memory inode: